 Power density produced by a perovskite solar cell

-Measuring J-V curves is an important tool in solar cell development and optimization, which is made easy with the Ossila Source Measure Unit.
-And in combination with our push-fit electrical test boards, you can quickly and accurately test devices in a range of standard sizes.
+Measuring a single J-V curves requires hundreds of data points, which is nearly impossible to do with a multimeter.
+Taking J-V curves is made easy with the Ossila Source Measure Unit.
+And in combination with our push-fit electrical test boards, you can quickly and accurately photovoltaic devices in a range of standard sizes.
 Along with the Ossila Solar Simulator, we have created a solar cell testing kit containing everything you need to test your solar cell devices.

 Contributing Authors